Greenland

 Canazei, Italy

-Canazei is a commune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located in the upper part of the Val di Fassa, about 110 kilometers (68 mi) northeast of Trento.
-Its name derives from the Latin word cannicetus.
+Canazei is a commune (municipality) in Trentino, located in the northern Italian region of Trentino-Alto Adige/Südtirol.
+Situated in the upper Val di Fassa, it lies about 110 kilometers (68 mi) northeast of Trento.
+Its name derives from the Latin word cannicetus (reed bed).

 Canale d'Agordo, Italy

-Canale d'Agordo (known as Forno di Canale until 1964) is a town and comune in the province of Belluno, in the region of Veneto, northern Italy.
+Canale d'Agordo (known as Forno di Canale until 1964) is a town and comune in the province of Belluno, within the Veneto region of northern Italy.
 It has 1,230 inhabitants.
-Pope John Paul I (born Albino Luciani) and the landscape painter Giuseppe Zais were born in Canale d'Agordo. it has a Museum dedicated to Pope John Paul I called the Pope Luciani Museum.
+Pope John Paul I (born Albino Luciani) and the landscape painter Giuseppe Zais were both born here.
+It hosts a museum dedicated to Pope John Paul I, called the Pope Luciani Museum.

 Nova Levante, Italy